harshitanandece21-cyber/fix-task-broken/log-report/instruction.md

 were popular.
 Save your findings so they can be reviewed.

 Success criteria:
-1. Write analysis results to `/app/report.json` (a valid JSON file).
-2. The report file must not be empty.
+1. A non-empty report file exists at `/app/report.json`.
+2. The report is valid JSON containing the fields `total_requests`, `unique_ips`, and `top_path`.
+3. The values of those fields are correct for the given access log.